Directions to the Preserve

 Cool, stream-side paths through the bay and sycamore trees transition into trails past ancient oak trees, tall yucca blooms and aromatic sages up the high ridges of the Santa Ynez Mountains.
 Enjoy sweeping vistas of the Gaviota coastline and the distant islands of the Channel Islands National Marine Sanctuary.
 The watershed is home to thousands of plant and animal species, including several that are considered threatened or endangered.

-The Preserve is open the first and third full weekends of each month.
-Free nature hikes with one of our knowledgeable docents are held at 10:00am on Saturdays of weekends that are open to the public.
+Arroyo Hondo is open on the first and third full weekend of the month, weather permitting—reservations are FREE and required.
+Free docent-led nature hikes are offered at 10:00am on Saturdays of open weekends.

-Schools are invited at no cost to come out for a fun and fascinating Environmental Education field trip led by our trained docents, contact Education Coordinator Sally Isaacson at [email protected] or make school group reservations here.
+To book a free field trip for your school, contact Education Coordinator Sally Isaacson at [email protected] or make school group reservations here.

-The Preserve is available for large events of up to 100 people for a fee, which varies with the type of use.
-Contact Preserve Manager John Warner at [email protected].
+The Preserve is available for large events of up to 100 people for a fee, contact Preserve Manager John Warner at [email protected].